The Bengal Famine: A Tragic Chapter in History

 From Scarcity to Abundance: The Cost of Progress

 Over the years crop diversification, better agricultural machinery, food processing and storage, and enhanced irrigation technologies have revolutionized food production.
+The image below demonstrates how the world GDP, and hence wealth has progressed over the years.
 The Industrial Revolution not only transformed food production but also enabled the mass extraction of resources, driving humanity toward unprecedented growth and increasing needs.

 Yet, this progress came at a price.
 Desires transformed into wants, and wants morphed into ever-growing needs.
 The scientific and industrial revolutions, while fueling development, have propelled humanity into an endless race for advancement, often obscuring the true destination.
 Those who once mastered the art of surviving in times of scarcity now find themselves ill-equipped to navigate an era defined by excess.